 A study of drama, both classic and modern, as represented by plays in production in London during the fall of 2015.
 All students will see 10-12 plays, focusing on theoretical and technical aspects of drama, as well as on what specific productions reveal about British culture and contemporary London.

 History 349Y: History of the City of London (K. Layton-Jones)

-The group will take two overnight trips: one to the memorials and museums in and around Ypres, a town in Flanders (Belgium) where three major battles took place during World War I; and a second trip to Bath, with its beautifully preserved architectural history, the magnificent landscape gardens at Stourhead, and the ancient ruins at Stonehenge.
-In addition to excursions in and around London, the director will also arrange day trips to other sites of cultural, historical, or natural importance, for example to Canterbury, the White Cliffs of Dover, and Tintern Abbey in Wales.
+The group will take three overnight trips: one to the memorials and museums in and around Ypres, a town in Flanders (Belgium) where three major battles took place during World War I; and a second trip to Bath, with its beautifully preserved architectural history, the magnificent landscape gardens at Stourhead, and the ancient ruins at Stonehenge.
+In addition to excursions in and around London, the director will also arrange day trips to other sites of cultural, historical, or natural importance, for example to Canterbury, Cambridge, Oxford and Winchester.